GluuFederation/docs-clustermgr-prod/beta/source/installation/index.md

 ## Prerequisites

 - A minimum of four (4) machines:
     - One (1) machine for cluster manager, which will proxy TCP and HTTP traffic.
-This could be localhost on the installers computer.
+This could be localhost on the installers computer.           !!!
+Note
+            Cluster Manager requires 1GB of RAM to run comfortably
     - One (1) machine for the Nginx load balancer and Twemproxy.
     - Two (2) machines for Gluu Servers (additional Gluu machines can be added as needed).

 - Ubuntu 14 and 16 installed on the machine hosting Cluster Manager.
 The other three machines can have Ubuntu, CentOS, RHEL, or Debian.

-- Cluster Manager **must** have SSH access to all servers in the cluster and should be installed on a secure administrator's computer or a VM.
+- Cluster Manager **must** have passwordless SSH root access to all servers in the cluster and should be installed on a secure administrator's computer or a VM.

 ## Ports